CharliePalm/NotionHabitsIntegration/Readme.md

 Optionally, you can add a "Days" property and add weekdays as a comma separated list (ex: Monday, Wednesday, Saturday) to override the habit's frequency.
 The script also uses the habit's icon as the daily habit's icon.

-# Usage
+# Usage and Requirements
 Base requirements to use this repo are python and git naturally.
-You'll need to create a Notion integration and give it access to your habit's page (https://www.notion.so/help/create-integrations-with-the-notion-api)
+You'll need to create a Notion integration and give it access to your habit's page.
+Tutorial here: https://www.notion.so/help/create-integrations-with-the-notion-api

 Create a config by running the following in a terminal window:

     git clone https://github.com/CharliePalm/NotionHabitsIntegration